rkwreck/STAT107_Labs_and_Projects/README.md

 # About
 This repository contains all my labwork & projects from UIUC's STAT 107 Data Science DISCOVERY course.
 This is a fully updated back-up repository to save my own work.

+All work is completed using **Python Pandas & Jupyter Notebook**.

 --------------------------------------------------------------------------------------------------------------------------------------------------------